Resource Center

 Abstract

-Markusen advocates for the adoption of small group monopolistic competition (SGMC) in which industries have high levels of concentration and are aware of the likely behaviour of their rivals.
+Markusen challenges modellers to move to Small-Group Monopolistic Competition (SGMC) in which industries have high levels of concentration and firms are aware of the likely behaviour of their rivals.

 Resource Details (Export Citation) GTAP Keywords